mikebarkmin/ulauncher-snippets/README.md

 ### Advance

-Snippets are basicly [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/templates/) templates.
+Snippets are basically [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/templates/) templates.
 This means that you can do very fancy stuff.
 Like conditional snippets or loop.
 See their documentation for more information.

 ## Developer

 ### Run Test

-Currently doctest is used for the `functions` module.
+Currently, doctest is used for the `functions` module.
 To run the tests execute the following command:

 ```
 python3 src/functions.py